Paintings in the Treasury Collection

 Stephen Girard Portrait

 An important Philadelphia banker and financier, Girard helped provide the U.S. Treasury with a means to finance the costs of the War of 1812.
-He is associated with the early 19th century national banks in Philadelphia and the founding of Girard College
+He is associated with the early 19th century national banks in Philadelphia and the founding of Girard College.

 • Detail of a WPA painting from the Treasury Collection

-WPA Art Collection
+Works Progress Administration Art Collection